rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 # Increasing retail store revenues using IBM Z hybrid cloud

-To showcase the business challenges that a typical retail company might be experiencing, we share a case study about a retail company, which we refer to as [Breadbox].
+To showcase the business challenges that a typical retail company might be experiencing, we share a case study about a retail company, which we refer to as **Breadbox Groceries**.
 You will implement two of the solutions they implemented to address their business needs.

 ## Scenarios

-[Scenario one: Virtual shopping list] - Use the GET CUSTOMER DATA RESTful API to retrive a customer's purchase history.
+**Scenario one: Virtual shopping list** - Use the GET CUSTOMER DATA RESTful API to retrive a customer's purchase history.
 This information is useful for analyzing purchase habbit to determine how and what additional goods should be marketed to this customer.

-[Scenario two: Mobile purchase order approvals] - implement the mobile purchase order approvals application.
+**Scenario two: Mobile purchase order approvals** - implement the mobile purchase order approvals application.
 When purchase order is received from the mobile application, it will be sent directly to the SAP system for approval.
 This will speed up the purchase process and reduce the costs of the supply chain process.

 ## Architecture